[UPDATED 27 June 2019]

 Credit: @zhanazulkifli on Instagram

-#HHWT Tip: Light clothing and comfortable footwear is best advised when visiting this outdoor street market.
+#HHWT Tip: Light clothing and comfortable footwear are best advised when visiting this outdoor street market.
 To escape the mid-day heat, the best hour to visit is in the morning or late afternoon.
+For an even cooler and more relaxed atmosphere, head over to Chatuchak on Friday nights from 7pm to 2am (only sections 8-26 will be open).

 Address: 587/10 Kamphaeng Phet 2 Road, Chatuchak, Bangkok.